 And it wouldn’t be a trip to Cuba without finally trying my first cigar.
 (Disclaimer: I do not smoke and do not encourage smoking.
 But I do believe in the saying “When in Rome”).

-Before leaving Trinidad, a stop by Playa Ancon is also must.
+Before leaving Trinidad, a stop by Playa Ancon is also a must.
 Yes, simply lounging on the beach is illegal still under the relaxed travel restrictions on Americans.
-But stopping by, seeing the gorgeous site and supporting the local economy by buying a coconut spiked with rum is not 😉
+But stopping by, seeing the gorgeous site, and supporting the local economy by buying a coconut spiked with rum is not 😉

 To read more of Jenny’s stories on Cuba be sure to read: